The best Black Friday 2018 deals you can get right now

 Now that Halloween is over, it's time to focus squarely on shopping.
-Black Friday is coming (Nov.
+Black Friday is coming (on Nov.
 23, to be exact), but lots of stores have already announced their sales -- and others have already started them.

 Be sure to bookmark this page, as we'll be updating and adding to the list as more deals emerge!